Money granted by national and international foundations that is available to help you:

 That depends upon the scholarship.
 For some, these items are fairly unimportant.
 For others, they can play a major role.
-Check with the individual application materials and/or see the Fellowships Director.
+Check with the individual application materials and/or see the Associate Director of Fellowships.
 However, if you think you fit the description of a candidate with one or two minor exceptions, check before you self-exclude!

 Think carefully about your goals.
 Once you've decided which awards would further your goals and which you might be eligible for, visit the website for that scholarship and read further.
 Most applications are now available for downloading and printing your own copy.
 Read through the application materials carefully, writing down any questions you may have.
 Talk with your faculty adviser or the faculty member with whom you are working on a research or creative project about your goals and your interest in fellowship applications.

-Next, schedule an appointment with Sharon Chambers-Gordon, Director, Fellowships Office, Howarth 114J, to discuss any questions you may have.
-She will provide guidance and advice thoughout the application process.
+Next, schedule an appointment with Kelli Delaney, Associate Director of Fellowships, Fellowships Office, Howarth 114J, to discuss any questions you may have.
+She will provide guidance and advice though out the application process.
 Send her dates and times you are available and she will confirm an appointment.
 There are faculty designates for individual scholarship(s) who are available to help you as well.

 Yes!
 Gather together the following materials: